Halving the Cost of Quantum Algorithms with Randomization: Generalizations

 \section{Generalizations}

 In the previous section, we introduced stochastic QSP tailored specifically to polynomial approximations obtained from truncated Chebyshev expansions.
 However, it turns out that this specialization is not necessary, and that stochastic QSP is readily generalized to a much broader range of use cases.
-In this section, we show how our method applies to both definite- and indefinite-parity polynomials, Taylor series, trigonometric polynomials, generalized QSP \cite{motlagh2024generalized}, and implementations of positive operator-valued measures (POVMs) using QSP.
+In this section, we show how our method applies to both definite- and indefinite-parity polynomials, Taylor series, trigonometric polynomials, generalized QSP \cite{motlagh2024generalized}, and approximations of the entire QSP unitary.